dkomics/ilri-africa-cdc-training/bacteria-wgs/bacteria-wgs.md

     ```

 2. #### ***Genome completeness***
     Genome completeness assesses the presence or absence of highly conserved genes (orthologs) in an assembly.
 This assessment is usually performed using BUSCO (Benchmarking Universal Single-Copy Orthologs).
 BUSCO makes use of the OrthoDB set of single-copy orthologous that are found in at least 90% of all the organisms in question.
 Ideally, the sequenced genome should contain most of these highly conserved genes.
 If your genome doesn't contain a large portion of these single-copy orthologs it may indicate that your genome is not complete.
+Here is BUSCO's [user guide](https://vcru.wisc.edu/simonlab/bioinformatics/programs/busco/BUSCO_v3_userguide.pdf).

     Load `BUSCO`
     ```